InstituteforDiseaseModeling/EMOD/docs/dev-architecture-campaigns.rst

 intervention will be distributed.
 This section describes the **SimulationEventContext**, **CampaignEvent**, **NodeSet**, and **EventCoordinator** classes used to manage this process.

-For more information on setting up campaign files, see :doc:`emod-generic:model-campaign` for generic.

-..
-TODO add links , :doc:`emodpy-malaria:emod/model-campaign` for malaria, or :doc:`emodpy-hiv:emod/model-campaign`.
+For more information on setting up campaign files, see :doc:`emod-generic:model-campaign` for generic, :doc:`emodpy-malaria:emod/model-campaign` for malaria, or :doc:`emodpy-hiv:emod/model-campaign` for HIV.

 SimulationEventContext
 ----------------------